- Hybrid’s value

 Blind-spot monitors with rear cross-traffic alerts are included on Select and higher trim levels, which also offer a $2,500 Technology Package that bundles automatic emergency braking with pedestrian detection, active lane control, automatic high-beam headlights, and adaptive cruise control.
 Pick those features and the price tag balloons to nearly $44,000.

-Inflatable rear seat belts run $250 and they’re designed to lessen the risk of chest injury for a wide range of passenger sizes.
+Inflatable rear seat belts run $250 and they’re designed to reduce the risk of chest injury for a wide range of passenger sizes.
 However, some child seat manufacturers don’t recommend them and the belts themselves are bulky and less comfortable in everyday use.

 In federal testing, the MKZ scores five stars overall, albeit just four stars for frontal crash and for rollover.